Welsh-language literature: The Eisteddfod and the Gorsedd

-Perhaps the most famous name associated with the Gwyneddigion was that of the poet and mystic Iolo Morganwg (1747–1826).
+Working in parallel to the development of the Eisteddfod was the most famous of all the members of the Gwyneddigion: poet and mystic Iolo Morganwg (1747–1826).
 A fascinating, complex and controversial figure, as well as writing his own poetry he published collections of the work of earlier poets such as Dafydd ap Gwilym and established Gorsedd y Beirdd.
-A bardic society, Iolo claimed that Gorsedd y Beirdd was based on ancient Celtic druidic rituals; it held its first meetings in London in 1791-2.
+A bardic society, Iolo claimed that Gorsedd y Beirdd was based on ancient Celtic druidic rituals; it held its first meetings in London in 1791–92.
 By the Carmarthen Eisteddfod of 1819 Iolo had succeeded in making the Gorsedd a major part of the Eisteddfod tradition.
-Celebrated in his lifetime and for much of the nineteenth century as a significant authority on bardic and druidic learning, by the twentieth century it became widely accepted that many of his "discoveries" were in fact inventions and forgeries, including the Gorsedd, the "bardic alphabet" Coelbren y Beirdd, and dozens of poems attributed to real historical figures such as Dafydd ap Gwilym.
-Iolo's forgeries, occurring throughout his career, are extremely numerous and typically serve to support his literary theories, prejudices and suppositions, or otherwise to glorify the Welsh poetic tradition (for example, allegedly medieval poems prophesising subsequent historical events).
-There are also forgeries however to which there is no obvious purpose: it has been suggested he may have been exhibiting some kind of compulsive disorder which compelled him to fabricate materials.
-Alongside his fabrications however he also produced a good deal of genuine and often brilliant scholarship, and as an inveterate collector of old manuscripts he performed a service without which Welsh literature would have been poorer.
+Celebrated in his lifetime and for much of the 19th century as a significant authority on bardic and druidic learning, by the 20th century it became widely accepted that many of his "discoveries" were in fact inventions and forgeries, including the Gorsedd, the "bardic alphabet" Coelbren y Beirdd, and dozens of poems attributed to real historical figures such as Dafydd ap Gwilym.
+Iolo's forgeries, occurring throughout his long career, are extremely numerous and typically serve to support his literary theories, prejudices and suppositions, or otherwise to glorify the Welsh poetic tradition (for example, allegedly medieval poems prophesising subsequent historical events).
+A key concern of Iolo's was the elevation of his native Glamorgan and its role in the bardic tradition, and many of his forgeries sought to reinforce the idea that Glamorgan had been a region of poetic excellence and innovation.
+There are also forgeries, however, to which there is no obvious purpose: it has been suggested he may have been exhibiting some kind of compulsive disorder which compelled him to fabricate materials.
+Iolo's fabrications were accepted largely without question for almost a hundred years, and his forgeries and false theories litter the anthologies and scholarship of the 19th century.
+Paradoxically, he also produced a good deal of genuine and often brilliant scholarship, and as collector of manuscripts preserved many genuine works which would otherwise have been lost.
 Despite its fraudulent origins the Gorsedd survives to this day and has become a tradition in its own right, as have many of the ceremonies and rituals derived from Iolo's inventions, which remain a prominent part of the National Eisteddfod.